dfki-ric-underactuated-lab/robust_codesign/docs/index.md

 ##### Copyright

 Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024: F. Girlanda, L. Maywald, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation, Yokohama, Japan, 2024 <!-- , doi: TBD . -->

-A pre-print is now available in arxiv, you can cite it with the following BibTeX citation:
+A pre-print is now available in arXiv, you can cite it with the following BibTeX citation:

   @misc{girlanda2024robust,
     title={Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability},
     author={Federico Girlanda and Lasse Shala and Shivesh Kumar and Frank Kirchner},
     year={2024},
     eprint={2403.10966},
     archivePrefix={arXiv},
     primaryClass={cs.RO}
     }